MentorDevs/learning-tasks/stage-1.md

 > - Set the height of the photo to 100px using css
 > - Remove the initial border on the input and selector tags and replace it with a bottom border, 1px width and acolor of #333.
 > - Give the form element rounded corners using a border radius of 10px
+> - Give the form a top border of 50px width, solid style and color #b366c1.
 > - Make the image circular using border-radius

 Background color, id attributes, padding, margin and negative margin
 > - Set the body background color to #589ce6
 > - Set the form background color to #fff
 > - Give the footer paragraph an id attribute
-> - Use the footer paragraph id attribute to make its text #fff
+> - Use the footer paragraph id attribute to make its text #fff and font size to 1rem.
+> - Set the font color of the link in the footer paragraph to #fff as well
 > - Set the header tag padding top to 40px, padding left and right to 20px and padding bottom to 120px;
 > - Set the form margin left and right to auto and bottom to 20px
 > - Set the form margin top to -70px.
+> - Set the image margin top to -100px.
 > - Set the form padding top and bottom to 30px and right and left to 160px.
 > - The form element and container class should have a maximum width of 900px.